Tooth Extractions Goodlettsville

 The Process of Removing a Tooth

 To remove a tooth, we’ll always make sure your mouth is fully numbed with local anesthetic so you do not feel any sensations ahead of your procedure.
 Then, we’ll locate the tooth and begin rocking it back and forth using a dental elevator to remove it from the periodontal ligament.
 Next, we gently grab the tooth with a pair of dental forceps and remove it from the socket.
-After the tooth is removed, you’ll be asked to bite down onto a gauze pad so the area can begin to heal and form a blood clot.
+After the tooth is removed, you’ll be asked to bite down on a gauze pad so the area can begin to heal and form a blood clot.

 Following your extraction, you’ll want to start thinking about your tooth replacement options (assuming you didn’t plan to receive a replacement the same day as your extraction).
 We’ll be happy to break down the best treatments for you to consider if you have any questions or concerns.